Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Introduction

+The use of NLP techniques has the potential of overcoming all of these limitations.
 The computational analysis of syntactic and semantic structures of the language of pain may yield correlations between the content of the descriptions and other relevant medical and non-medical aspects of the painful experience, allowing for a systematic and quantifiable way of characterizing pain and disease manifestations on a linguistic level.
 This, in turn, has the potential to aid health professionals with the clinical assessment and management of these patients.
 By modelling descriptions of pain in terms of semantic concepts, or topics, it is possible to extract information from text in an unsupervised manner without relying on the explicit analysis of syntactic structures, which is complex and fragile when dealing with spontaneous accounts.
 This is fundamental in contexts such as transcriptions of natural speech, which, in general, include speech disfluencies not commonly present in written text.
 This is in line with the data used in this work, which consists of transcribed verbal accounts of experiences of chronic pain, in Portuguese, guided by a fixed interview.
-The interview script was designed by the authors and health professionals to focus on key cognitive aspects which have been found to influence pain perception and description.
-A total of 94 chronic pain patients were included in the collection of documents.
+The interview script was designed by the authors and health professionals to focus on key cognitive aspects known to influence pain perception and description.